 A secure place that is used to store privileged data

 A data room is a secure place that is used to store privileged data, usually for legal proceedings or mergers and acquisitions transactions.
-Data rooms are used for storing documents, file sharing, securing sensitive documents and conducting financial transactions.
+Data rooms are used for storing documents, file sharing, securing sensitive documents, and conducting financial transactions.
 There are two types of data rooms: physical data rooms and virtual data rooms.

 The physical data room is also known as a due diligence data room.
 It is a physical location that is established by the seller to store essential documents that are required during an M&A transaction.
 The data room is part of the due diligence process; buyers and attorneys representing the buyer can access it before closing the transaction.

 The standard features of virtual data rooms include a Q&A tool, notes, multi-factor authentication, and advanced permissions.
-With increasing online security concerns, virtual data rooms’ providers are coming up with more sophisticated security improvements to ensure data integrity.
+With increasing online security concerns, virtual data room providers are coming up with more sophisticated security improvements to ensure data integrity.

 Court proceedings often involve dealing with large volumes of documents.
 Some of these documents are highly confidential and may easily get lost or stolen.
-The use of virtual data rooms allows attorneys, regulators and other interested parties to access the documents remotely without worrying that the documents will be stolen.
+The use of virtual data rooms allows attorneys, regulators, and other interested parties to access the documents remotely without worrying that the documents will be stolen.

 A large number of companies are transitioning from physical data rooms to virtual data rooms due to the following reasons:

 Running a virtual data room is often cheaper since the only thing that a company requires is a secure computer system and access to the online documents.
-However, with a physical data room, the company will need to rent a physical space and hire a security company to keep the room under 24-hour surveillance.
+With a physical data room, the company will need to rent a physical space and hire a security company to keep the room under 24-hour surveillance.